-Fire Injury Attorneys in Chicago
+Fire Injury Lawyers in Chicago

 Fire injuries can be debilitating and life-changing injuries for the victims.
 It can be even more stressful and frustrating when the injury was due to an unexpected accident that was not your fault.
 According to the National Fire Protection Association (NFPA), in 2018, fires resulted in 3,655 civilian fire fatalities and 15,200 civilian fire injuries.

 This is an enormous number of people that had to deal with the consequences of frightening fire accidents.
 We hope to relieve some of the pain and financial burden of those who have been affected by fire injuries.
 With a successful injury claim, our attorneys can help you to recover monetary damages for what you have had to go through in the aftermath of this injury.

 At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured due to a fire injury, contact our personal injury law office today for a free consultation.